degenesis-feed/backend/README.md

   </p>
 </h4>

-🦥 Sloth Shaming is a platform that allows you to create a profile, receive ratings based on your invoices on Request Network, and wether or not you are paying them on time.
-Late payers will be named and shamed, and responsible payers will be rewarded with good reputation, and as an effect, have provable credibility.
+🍽️ FeedMe is the fun and social platform that helps you keep track of what your frens have been up to on chain as of lately!
+Get a nice currated list, either by the people you follow, or our suggested for you page, or by specific communities!
+If you see an interesting transaction you'd like to mimic, then just hit the "Copy Action" - button.

 - 🩻 **SoulBound**: Upon registration users will receive a soulbound token that represents their profile.
 - ⛓️ **Dynamic NFT**: The associated NFT will be dynamically changed throughout your activity history on request network.